 All Early Years settings must have and implement a policy and procedures to safeguard children.
 These should be in line with the guidance and procedures of the relevant Local Safeguarding Children Board (LSCB).
-The Islington Safeguarding Children's Board is the LSCB for Islington.
+The Islington Safeguarding Children's Board (ISCB) is the LSCB for Islington.

 If you are concerned about the safety and well-being of a child and would need to make a referral please follow the Islington child protection procedures displayed in your provision.